ENGLISH 113A: APPROACHES TO UNIVERSITY WRITING TTH

 E. Portfolio (Revised Essay 1, Revised Essay 2, Revised Essay 3, and Reflective Essay)

-1. Everyone’s An Author by Andrea Lunsford, Lisa Ede, Beverly J. Moss, Carole Clark Papper, and Keith Walters.
-W.W.
-Norton Company, 2013.
+- Everyone’s an Author (Fourth Edition) by Andrea Lunsford, Michal Brody, Lisa Ede, Beverly J. Moss, Carole Clark Papper, and Keith Walters.

 BREAKDOWN OF POINTS